31 genera

 Origin: Introduced from Eurasia

-Distribution: Occurring along the coast in Washington; Alaska south to Oregon, east across Canada to the Atlantic coast; circumpolar.
+Distribution: Occurring west of the Cascades crest along the coast in Washington; Alaska to Oregon, east across Canada to the Atlantic coast; circumboreal.

 Habitat: Salt marshes.